radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/actions.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Actions
-description: RadiantOne Global Synchronization Guide
+description: Actions
 ---

 # Actions

 Actions are processed when conditions are met.
 There are three types of actions that can be used: **Abort**, **Apply Target Attribute Mapping**, and **Custom Code/Function**.
 Select one of these options from the **Action Type** drop-down list, configure any required settings and select **Insert**.

-## Abort Transformation
+## Abort transformation

 If the Abort Action is chosen, the transformation is aborted and no action is taken on the target.

-## Configure Target Attribute Mappings
+## Configure target attribute mappings

 If **Target Attribute Mappings Action** is chosen, you can use an existing mapping file, or create a new set of mappings.
 When you select **Target Attribute Mappings Action**, the window where you configure the mappings shows at the bottom of the RULES section after you select **OK**.